bomberjam-2019/bomberjam-starters/javascript/README.md

 ``node test.js NUMBER_OF_GAMES_TO_TEST_AGAINST`` (defaults to 25)
 ``node train.js NUMBER_OF_GAMES_TO_LOAD_IN_MEMORY_AT_THE_SAME_TIME`` (defaults to 50, increase with caution)

+Running ``test.js`` and ``simulate.js`` will save the results in a json file alongside your saved model.

-** To watch your gamelogs, you need to start the server by using ``npm run server``.
+To watch your gamelogs, you need to start the server by using ``npm run server``.
 The url for the Bomberjam UI will be displayed.
 Once in there, you can use the replay feature to import a gamelog file.

 ## The Bots Folder
 All the utility scripts provided revolve around the export in ``bots/index.js``.